 The investment objectives and policies of the Funds are described in detail in the summary prospectuses under the caption "Principal Investment Strategies" and in the statutory prospectus under the caption "Additional Information Regarding the Investment Objectives and Principal Investment Strategies of the Funds."
 These sections provide a description of the securities in which a Fund principally may invest to achieve its investment objective, the principal strategies it may employ and the corresponding risks of such securities and strategies.
 Unless otherwise indicated, each Fund may invest in the securities and other instruments described below.
 The greatest risk of investing in a Fund is that its returns will fluctuate and you could lose money.
-Past events in the financial sector have resulted, and may continue to result, in an unusually high degree of volatility in the financial markets.
 Both domestic and foreign equity markets could experience volatility and turmoil.